-This is the heart of the Oak Knoll District; nearby winery neighbors include Materra, Lewis Cellars and Surh Cellars.
-Both Dan and Kim are highly appreciative of their Oak Knoll District neighbors – a number of them graciously supported their efforts in the beginning – and this is a quality that both try to ‘pay forward’ when they meet new producers in the valley.
-And Dan and Kim entered the wine business for a variety of reasons including their enjoyment of wine of course – but also to have fun and meet new people.
+This is the heart of the Oak Knoll District; nearby winery neighbors include Materra, Monticello Winery and Surh Cellars.
+Both Dan and Kim are highly appreciative of their Oak Knoll District neighbors; a number of them graciously supported their efforts in the beginning.
+This is a quality that both Kim and Dan try to ‘pay forward’ when they meet new producers in the valley.
+And they entered the wine business for a variety of reasons including their enjoyment of wine of course, but also to have fun and meet new people.

 The 2019 Okapi Vineyards Sauvignon Blanc is pale straw color in the glass with a strong floral component that develops nicely as the wine opens – including notes of jasmine and honeysuckle.
 A sweetness and a ripeness of fruit runs the breadth of the palate with flavors of mango, papaya and peach.
 The texture is slightly rounded but not creamy.
 Sometimes ‘riper’ Sauvignon Blancs are more linear – not this one; a brightness and lift of acidity complements the richness of flavor and lingers with a satisfying finish.
 This wine does not need any food – it drinks very nicely by itself.